mrsheeda/blockchain/README.md

     cssCopy code

     `node --version

     npm --version`

     These commands should display the version numbers of Node.js and npm, respectively.
 If you see the version numbers, it means that Node.js and npm are installed correctly.

-4. Restart VS Code: If you installed Node.js and npm while VS Code was open, it's recommended to restart VS Code to ensure that it picks up the newly installed binaries.
+5. Restart VS Code: If you installed Node.js and npm while VS Code was open, it's recommended to restart VS Code to ensure that it picks up the newly installed binaries.

 Once you have successfully installed Node.js and npm, you should be able to use the `npm` command in the VS Code terminal without any issues.

+ **Install yarn now**

+    npm -g install yarn
+    yarn --version

-**yarn : File C:\Users\(userID)\AppData\Roaming\npm\yarn.ps1 cannot be loaded because running scripts is disabled on this system.**
+**If get Error = yarn : File C:\Users\(userID)\AppData\Roaming\npm\yarn.ps1 cannot be loaded because running scripts is disabled on this system.**

 The error message you received indicates that running scripts is disabled on your system, which is preventing the execution of the `yarn` command.
 This is a security measure in place on some systems to prevent the execution of potentially harmful scripts.